tonghuikang/swe-sharing/slides.md

 ---

 <!--
-Not expecting them to get the joke.
+This video I am going to show very well summarise how Software Engineers operate.

-Before start of video explain
+I am not expecting you to get the joke, so I will explain some things we see in the video

-- The main character is fixing a bug on the code.
+So in this video, the main character, the junior software engineer is fixing a bug in the code.
 -->

 <iframe width=100% height=480